AkashBorgalli/web-app-demo-using-azure-devops/README.md

-# cicdapp for MLOps Project V9
+# CI-CD for webapp using Azure DevOps Project V1

 ## Project setup
 ```